THE THINKING EQUESTRIAN

 Picture

 We all know the old saying "No hoof, no horse."
-Well, for the human part of the equation, it's "No seat, no rider."
+Well, equally true is "No seat, no rider."

 The illustration above from HappyHorseTraining.com offers a quick yet thorough checklist for a secure seat.
 Note that the hips are open, the seat is tucked under slightly, the back is straight, and shoulders, hips, and ankles are in alignment.
 The rider who assumes this position is solid in the saddle.
 His horse would have a difficult time unseating him or pulling him forward.